65 Traditional British foods to try on your trip

 Rag pudding

-Another of those fabulous English puds comes from the Manchester area.
+Another of those fabulous English puds comes from the Manchester and Lancashire areas.
 It’s a savoury pudding with ground beef and onions wrapped up inside a suet-based pastry.
 This is then put in cheesecloth and boiled for hours before serving.

 Stargazy pie